openedx/repo-tools/README.rst

       password ddf9079e12042ac022c101c61c0235965851e209

 Change the login to your GitHub user name.
 You'll get the password value from https://github.com/settings/applications.
-Visit that page, and in the section called "Personal access tokens," click "Generate new token."
+Visit that page, click on Developer Settings and in the section called "Personal access tokens," click "Generate new token."
 It will prompt you for your password, then you'll see a scary list of scopes.
 Leave them at their defaults, and click "Generate token."
 Copy the password that appears.
 Paste it into your ~/.netrc.